Is a Cover Letter Necessary in 2023? Do I Need a Cover Letter?

 sandra.s.lynn@google.com

-Now it’s time to make your own fantastic cover letter.
-Use our step-by-step guide as a walkthrough and you’ll be good to go.
+Now it’s time to make your own fantastic HR cover letter.
+Use our step-by-step guide as a walkthrough.
+You’ll be ready for anything.

 Use this checklist for formatting your cover letter:

-Below the header of your HR cover letter, list the city, date, and inside address of the hiring manager.
+Below the header of your HR cover letter, list the hiring company’s address.
+Use this template:

 Double your impact with a matching resume and cover letter combo.
 Use our cover letter generator and make your application documents pop out.